JULIELab/jufit/README.md

 ### Input

 You need files from the UMLS.
 After registration at [UTS] (https:/uts.nlm.nih.gov), you can download the UMLS files from the [U.S. National Library of Medicine (NIH)] (https://www.nlm.nih.gov/research/umls/).
 Unpack the ZIP file of a UMLS version (e.g. `umls-2017AA-full.zip`).
 Unpack the files `MRCONSO.RRF.aa` and `MRCONSO.RRF.ab` (files of Concept Names and Sources), concatenate these both to one file and unpack `MRSTY.RFF` (Semantic Types).
-Use this files for the input of JuFiT.
+Use these files for the input of JuFiT.

-### Gazetteer format

 ### Further information
   * [UMLS® Reference Manual (https://www.ncbi.nlm.nih.gov/books/NBK9676/)]